devankitshukla/ABOUTME/README.md

 <div align="center">
 💡 My Data Philosophy

-"Without data, you're just another person with an opinion.
+<br>"Without data, you're just another person with an opinion.
 With the right data — you're the one making the call."

 <br/>